chemodun/X4-ShowMeMoreTradeOffers/README.md

 ## Limitations

-- Available only from game version `8.00HF3` and newer, due to reliance on `Kuertee UI Extensions` mod.
+- Available only from game version `8.00HF3` and newer, due to reliance on the latest version of the `Kuertee UI Extensions` mod.
+- Version of the `UI Extensions and HUD` mod by `kuertee` must be `8.035` or newer.
+It is required to have access to trade layer settings.

 ## Requirements